 Just like the conversation at the cooler, it’s very easy to turn people off by promoting your business too aggressively.
 And with the addition of mobile technology, social sites are a prime target for a paid advertising programs.
 Here, dealers can promote rebates, list available pre-owned cars and introduce the latest new hybrid auto coming onto the market, complete with video and testimonials.

 When customers make a purchase and have a good experience, they’ll proudly show their new car to friends and followers through social networking and give the dealership an invaluable word-of-mouth recommendation or review.

 Expanding marketing efforts into four or more channels has the potential to increase your website traffic.
 With more customers visiting your website, the opportunity to convert traffic into qualified leads is now greater than ever.

 Adding channels to an existing marketing program will require more effort and strategy.
 It will involve the use of special website tools and a strong commitment to social networking.
 If this type of work is not your area of expertise, you can make use of online advertising management programs or contact marketing agencies that specialize in multi-channel marketing for the automotive industry.
-If you already have online strategies in place like search engine optimization, search engine marketing or reputation management, then making the jump to multi-channel marketing will be a natural extension for your marketing team.
+If you already have online strategies in place like search engine optimization, search engine marketing or reputation management, then making the jump to multi-channel marketing will be a natural extension for your auto dealership website and marketing team.